DFAR Amendment for Contractor Implementation

 A number of partnerships have been formed to further enhance enforcement efforts.

-• The Disruptive Task Force added the Defense Criminal Investigative Service as a formal partner.
+• The Disruptive Strike Force added the Defense Criminal Investigative Service as a formal partner.

 • It added multi-agency enforcement teams to specific areas in the United States where critical technology industries are present.